AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release 14697 {#release-14697}
+## Release X {#release-X}

-Summarized below are the continuous improvements for maintenance release 14697, which was publicly released on December 18, 2023.
-It replaces release 14538 which had an issue.
-The previous maintenance release was release 14227.
+Summarized below are the continuous improvements for maintenance release X, which was publicly released on January 4, 2023.
+The previous maintenance release was release 14697.

-2023.12.0 Feature Activation provides the full feature set for this maintenance release.
+2024.1.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

-### Enhancements {#enhancements-14697}
+### Enhancements {#enhancements-X}

-* GRANITE-46723: User Sync - SAML Migration from default-sync to IDP-based sync.
-* OAK-10311: Replication - Optimize blob comparison to reduce replication time of large batch of assets in AEM.
-* OAK-10511: Replication - Reduce network round-trips to reduce replication time of large assets in AEM.
-* GRANITE-48334: Publishers - Collection script is missing for RUM.

-### Fixed Issues {#fixed-issues-14697}

-* CQ-4354867: ToggleCondition reference refers to non-existent field in InstanceActionServlet.
-* CQ-4349948: Localization of 'Profile Properties' strings in Edit User Settings under Tools → Security → Users.
-* GRANITE-44541: Localization of Error dialogs on adding Private Key File screen of Edit User > Keystore under Tools → Security → Users.
-* GRANITE-45341: Localization of success/failure strings for activate/deactivate user action  under Tools → Security → Users.
-* GRANITE-46650: Localization of error message "UserId/Password mismatch." string under Tools → Security → Users Create Dialog.
-* GRANITE-47764: Update to Sling Models API 1.5.0: Injection to a static variable in a Sling Model will cause compilation errors (SLING-11507).
-* GRANITE-48452: Sending empty clientlibs with status code 200.
-* GRANITE-48410: ResourceResolver is not closed.
-* ASSETS-31297: Prevent delete of copied asset from dynamic media.
-* ASSETS-30811: Reference Updates for Blocktag Service bound.
-* GRANITE-46418: Update Sling events in AEM: GaugeSupport has infinite recursion in registerWithSuffix (SLING-11918).
-* GRANITE-48937: Fix regression from Maintenance Release 14538 where Omnisearch doesn't work on aem/start.html page.

-### Known Issues {#known-issues-14697}

 None.

+### Fixed Issues {#fixed-issues-X}

+None.

+### Known Issues {#known-issues-X}

+None.

-### Embedded Technologies {#embedded-tech-14697}
+### Embedded Technologies {#embedded-tech-X}

 |Technology|Version|Link|
 |---|---|---|